 Anatomy Of A Sea Turtle’s Shell

-A sea turtle’s most prominent feature is its shell, which is large and made of bone.
-The shell serves as a protective barrier against predators and abrasions.
-It has two parts, the top shell is called the carapace, and the bottom shell is called the plastron.
+A sea turtle’s most prominent feature is its large, bone-made shell, which serves as a protective barrier against predators and abrasions.
+The shell has two parts: the top shell, called the carapace, and the bottom shell, called the plastron.

 The sea turtle’s shell also has two layers.
 The first layer consists of flattened bone plates that fuse with the ribs as they mature, while the second layer comprises keratin scales or scutes that offer additional protection and help prevent water loss.